nanjana/Healthcare-Robotics-Tableau-Dashboard/README.md

 ### Prerequisites
 - [Python 3.7+](https://www.python.org/downloads/) for running the data simulation script.
 - [Tableau](https://www.tableau.com/) for visualization.

+## Run the Python script to generate the dataset:
+- python Code.ipynb
+- Open Tableau and load the generated dataset (healthcare_robotics_1.csv).
+- Import the .twb or .twbx Tableau workbook to view the dashboard.

 ### Steps to Reproduce
 1. Clone this repository: